tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ## I

 ### Import
 Brings in data or objects from an external source.

-For example, importing budget data from another system into a Tyler ERP.
+> **Ex.** Importing budget data from another system into a Tyler ERP.
 > **Compare with:** [*Add*](/ux-writing/glossary/#add), [*Export*](/ux-writing/glossary/#export), [*Insert*](/ux-writing/glossary/#insert)

 ---

 ### Insert
 Adds an element at a particular position in an ordered view.

-For example, Adding a picture to the body of a document or inserting a record into a table.
+> **Ex.** Adding a picture to the body of a document or inserting a record into a table.
 > **Compare with:** [*Add*](/ux-writing/glossary/#add), [*Import*](/ux-writing/glossary/#import)

 ---